microsoft/TextWorld/docs/source/notes/cfg.md

 greet_how:nice;great;wonderful
 ```

 And when expanding `introduction` we can obtain lines like `Hello, wonderful to meet you!` since the grammar will first expand `greeting` and then `greet_how`.
 Note that symbols cannot have spaces in them.
-Also note that when expanding, spacing will be preserved.
+Also, note that when expanding, spacing will be preserved.
 Grammars are saved using the `.twf` extension (textworld flavour).

 Lastly, comment-lines can be added in the grammar file by making the first character in the line `#`.